sakeeb17/Block-Chain-Report-PES2UG21CS266_287_300/README.md

 # IMPORTANT GUIDE

+It's our blockchain project and we are team of three members from PES University : Sakeeb Gadyal MD Sami MD Jabbir

 @theblockchaincoders

 Build your NFT Marketplace start-up, in which you can provide users to upload the NFT to IPFS, and allow them to make API requests to fetch all the IPFS blockchain smart contract data.